momentphp/docs/README.md

 # Installation

-MomentPHP requires following software stack in order to operate:
+MomentPHP requires following software stack in order to run:

-- a web server like Apache or Nginx (read more about [web server setup][web-servers] in Slim's documentation)
+- a web server such as Apache or Nginx (read more about [web server setup][web-servers] in Slim's documentation)
 - PHP 5.5.9 or above
-- free [ionCube Loader][ionCube Loader] module to be installed and made available to PHP
+- free [ionCube Loader][ionCube Loader] module to be installed and made available to PHP (if you are looking for non-encoded version write an email to: <mailto:contact@momentphp.com>)
 - [Composer][Composer] dependency manager

 It is also recommended (but not required) to enable following PHP modules: